devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - DMS: Loads the tables with data without any foreign keys or constraints.
 - SCT: Schema conversion, generate target schema including foreign keys and constraints, and converts code like procedures and views.

+#### Migration steps

+##### 1 - Envisioning and assessment

+- Evaluate the current situation and decide the target database engine.
+- Use SCT to generate a report of the migration of the tables and code objects.
+- Estimate effort based on the report.
+Simple actions usually require less than an hour, medium actions can be completed in 1-4 hours, and complex actions would typically take over 4 hours.

+##### 2 - Database schema conversion

+- Use SCT to migrate the schema and objects and perform the required manual changes detected in the report.
+- The Database Migration Playbooks are a series of guides focused on best practices for creating successful blueprints for heterogeneous database migration.
+- The AWS SCT Extension Pack is an add-on module that emulates functions present in the source database that are required when converting objects to the target database.
+Before you can install the AWS SCT Extension Pack, you need to convert your database schema.

+##### 3 - Application conversion and remediation

+- You can use AWS SCT to extract SQL statements that are embedded in your application code.

+##### 4 - Scripts conversion

+- Use AWS SCT to convert Oracle, Microsoft, and Teradata scripts to run on PostgreSQL-derived databases, including Amazon Aurora with PostgreSQL compatibility and Amazon Redshift.
+As with other conversion features in AWS SCT, if the code cannot be converted for any reason, the tool will highlight the problem for manual intervention.

+##### 5 - Integration with third-party applications

+- This process may involve upgrading the third-party tools, or changing adapters or APIs to connect to your new databases.
+- Other third-party applications might be tightly coupled to a third-party database.
+In that case, consider whether you will maintain a legacy database for these applications, or whether you want to migrate from them.

+##### 6 - Data migration

+- AWS DMS is a web service that helps you migrate data from a source data store to a target data store, as long as either the source or target databases reside within AWS.
+- You can migrate between source and target endpoints that use the same database engine.
+- You can also migrate between source and target endpoints that use different database engines.
+The only requirement to use AWS DMS is that one endpoint is on an AWS service.
+You cannot use AWS DMS to migrate from an on-premises database to another on-premises database.
+- You can use AWS DMS to perform a one-time copy of the source data to the target.
+- You can also use AWS DMS to keep your source and target synced by migrating ongoing transactions as they occur on the source.
+- If you are migrating to a new target database, you can continue replicating until you are ready to switch over your applications.
+If your use case requires ongoing data replication, then you can use AWS DMS to keep a source and target in sync indefinitely.
+- You can select which schemas or tables to include in the migration, filter out unwanted data records, and transform names to conform to your particular naming conventions.
+As your migration progresses, you can monitor the migration process and check the health of your migration resources via the AWS DMS console.
+-  A migration task runs on a replication instance (EC2) that has been configured with the AWS DMS software.
+The task migrates the data between your source and target endpoints.
+You can see the progress of the task in the console, and review detailed task logs if needed.
+-  For relational migrations, AWS DMS can validate the migrated data, so you can be confident that the source and target databases match.
+Data validation is an option that you can choose to add to your replication task.
+Data validation tracks the progress of the migration and incrementally validates new data as it is written to the target.

+##### 7 - Functional testing of the entire system

+- Ensure that all applications interacting with the database perform as before, from a functional perspective.

+##### 8 - Performance testing

+- Tune performance when an issue is discovered or to meet required criterias.

+##### 9 - Integration and deployment

+- Integration and deployment is the process of cutting over to your new database system.

+##### 10 - Training and knlowedge transfer

+- Until all of the team understands the new technologies that you are moving to, consider adding training time on the database engine, AWS, and AWS RDS (depending on what you use).

+##### 11 - Documentation and version control

+- Document all changes that have been made to the system, and how the new system operates.
+- Use infrastructure as code.
+- You also keep and manage your database schemas as source code.

+##### 12 - Post production support

+- Plan for support your application might need.
+- Ensure that automated tasks are occasionally checked, and that you have personnel for tasks that are not automated.

 ## Monitoring

 ### CloudWatch